EGR314-Spring2024-Team303/EGR314-Spring2024-Team303.github.io/Component_Selection.md

 * IFX9201SGAUMA1-6A H bridge with SPI Motor Driver

   Our team picked IFX9201SG.
-This particular surface mount H-bridge model has an SPI - Interface which our team had already experienced in one of the ICC.
+This particular surface mount H-bridge model has an SPI interface which our team had already experienced in one of the ICC.
 So, our team is confident to work around this component.
-Moreover, the range of operating voltage of the component is 3.3v - 5.0 v which is our required project constraint.
+Moreover, the range of operating voltage of the component is 3.3V - 5.0V.

 ## Temperature Sensors
 <img src ="https://github.com/EGR314-Spring2024-Team303/EGR314-Spring2024-Team303.github.io/assets/156623314/2faca3f8-fac7-4f8a-b503-419a9ad86b02" width = "300" height = "300">

 * TC74A4-3.3VCTTR Surface Mount Temperature Sensor

   Our team chose The TC74.
 Since the components are I2C, it is easier to implement with a wide range of microcontrollers.
 It's tiny in size so it won't interfere with other components on a PCB.
 Moreover, it's already provided in class so it's cost-effective, and our team would be more familiar with working around it.

 # Barometric Sensors
 <img src ="https://github.com/EGR314-Spring2024-Team303/EGR314-Spring2024-Team303.github.io/assets/156623314/f21d38a9-6406-4f76-886d-1444f8d43790" width = "300" height = "300">

-SM9543
+ * SM9543-005M-D-C-3-S TE Connectivity / SMI Mouser Surface mount Barometric sensor

+  Our team chose SM9543.
+This model of the barometric pressure sensor compared to other models is bulkier than other models but at the same time compact enough to fit in a small project.
+  It's easy to solder and operate with I2C Interface.

 ## Motor
 <img src="https://github.com/EGR314-Spring2024-Team303/EGR314-Spring2024-Team303.github.io/assets/156623314/473f5605-0852-48d4-82a9-e9fafdbad7e5" width ="300" height ="300">